 - Place the top of the waistband over the bottom of the bodice, face to face, match the notches and sew to 0.5 cm

-- Place the inner waistband (piece 7) top edge over the bottom edge of the bodice, good side with bad side, match the notches and sew at 1 cm the 3 layers together (the 2 waistbands and the bodice between them), iron the seam
+- Place the inner waistband (piece 7) top edge over the bottom edge of the bodice piece, right side with wrong side, match the notches and sew at 1 cm the 3 layers together (the 2 waistbands and the bodice between them).
+Press the seam

 - Sew the lower edge of the inner waistband to the lower edge of the outer waistband and the upper edge of the skirt at 1 cm (3 layers).
-Place the elastic inside.
+Place the elastic inside the elastic casing.

 - Overlock the seam allowance and iron towards the skirt

 - Sew the center back of the dress, overlock the seam allowance and iron

 - Overlock the hem, bend the seam allowance 2 cm inwards and sew at 1.8 cm